-Plaintiff Common Ground Healthcare Cooperative contends, for itself and on behalf of those similarly situated, that the federal government ceased making the cost-sharing reduction payments to which it and other insurers are entitled under the Patient Protection and Affordable Care Act ("Affordable Care Act"), Pub.
+Plaintiff Community Health Choice, Inc. contends that the federal government ceased making the cost-sharing reduction payments to which it and other insurers are entitled under the Patient Protection and Affordable Care Act ("Affordable Care Act"), Pub.
 L. No. 111-148, 124 Stat.
 119 (2010), and its implementing regulations.
 Currently before the court are plaintiff's motion for summary judgment and defendant's cross-motion to dismiss for failure to state a claim upon which relief can be granted.
-For the reasons set forth below, the court finds that plaintiff is entitled to recover the unpaid cost-sharing reduction reimbursements.
-Therefore, it grants plaintiff's motion and denies defendant's motion.
+For the reasons set forth below, the court finds that plaintiff is entitled to recover the unpaid cost-sharing reduction reimbursements under two of the three theories it advances.
+Therefore, it grants in part and denies in part the parties' motions.